 This article is for Breweries only.
-Note: the old update page will be phased out in the beginning of 2019.
+Note: the old update page will be phased out in 2020.
 Entries can be made using Processes, see “Making Entries using Processes” for more information.

 The “Make Entries” page is where you will make all of your entries from production to sale.

 A video overview of the Make Entries page can be found HERE.

 Date and Batch Number

 The first thing you must do after navigating to the Make Entries page is choose a date that the activity took place and a batch number (batch number is optional but HIGHLY recommended).
 You can make entries effective for the day you are using the software, or for a date in the past (for example, entering wort brewed yesterday).

 USE WITH CAUTION!
 Entering data in the past will affect previous reports if the date falls within a previous reporting period.
 This will change the previous report and will have a domino effect into the current reporting period.

 Batch ‘Numbers’ can be a number, word, symbols, or a combination.
 Short and concise is best.
 You may also want to use the batch number generated by any recipe management software you might use.